Grab The Buzz On Manuka Honey (AKA Liquid Gold) Today.

 To ward off the stomach woes in the morning, start your day with a glass of warm water and a scoop of Manuka Honey.
 Honey, as your mother probably told you growing up, calms the tummy.

-Benefit Three: Cuts, Scraps, Oh My!
+Benefit Three: Cuts, Scrapes, Oh My!

 While not a curing substance by any means, honey is a great natural sealant.
 It can be applied to small wounds–think paper cuts, or cuticle damage from biting–and will seal up any moisture due to its viscous texture.
 This results in preventing any icky things from your external environment from getting in, thus helping your cut heal itself naturally.